A SwiftUI WidgetKit Tutorial

 image: "thunder")

 Note that the timeline entries are populated with the current date and time via a call to the Swift Date() method.
-These values will be replaced with more appropriate values by the provider when the timeline is requested by WidgetKit.
+The provider will replace these values with more appropriate ones when WidgetKit requests the timeline.

 Adding Image and Color Assets